mainmatter/mainmatter.com/blog/_posts/2017-08-21-creating-web-components-with-glimmer.md

 twitter-handle: jjordan_dev
 ---

-At [this year's EmberConf the Ember core team officially announced](https://youtu.be/TEuY4GqwrUE?t=58m43s) the release of [Glimmer](https://glimmerjs.com/) - a light-weight JavaScript library aimed to provide an useful toolset for creating fast and reusable UI components.
+At [this year's EmberConf the Ember core team officially announced](https://youtu.be/TEuY4GqwrUE?t=58m43s) the release of [Glimmer](https://glimmerjs.com/) - a light-weight JavaScript library aimed to provide a useful toolset for creating fast and reusable UI components.
 Powered by the already battle-tested Ember-CLI, developers can build their Glimmer apps in an easy and efficient manner as they already came to love building applications in Ember.js before.

 <!--break-->